-In the opinion of Borden Ladner Gervais LLP, Canadian legal counsel to Aurinia Pharmaceuticals, and Stikeman Elliott LLP, Canadian legal counsel to the Underwriters, based on the provisions of the Tax Act, as of the date hereof, the Unit Shares, Warrants and Warrant Shares, if issued on the date hereof, would be "qualified investments" under the Tax Act for trusts governed by a "registered retirement savings plan" ("RRSP"), "registered retirement income fund" ("RRIF"), "deferred profit sharing plan", "registered education savings plan", "registered disability savings plan", or "tax-free savings account" ("TFSA"), as those terms are defined for the purpose of the Tax Act, provided that (i) the Unit Shares and Warrant Shares are listed on a "designated stock exchange" as defined in the Tax Act, which currently includes the TSX and NASDAQ, and (ii) in the case of the Warrants, Aurinia Pharmaceuticals is not a "connected person" under the Plan.
-For this purpose, a connected person under a Plan is a person who is an annuitant, beneficiary, employer or subscriber under, or a holder of, the Plan and each person who does not deal at arm's length with that person.
+In the opinion of Borden Ladner Gervais LLP, Canadian legal counsel to Aurinia Pharmaceuticals, based on the provisions of the Tax Act, as of the date hereof, common shares would be "qualified investments" under the Tax Act for trusts governed by a "registered retirement savings plan" ("RRSP"), "registered retirement income fund" ("RRIF"), "deferred profit sharing plan", "registered education savings plan", "registered disability savings plan", or "tax-free savings account" ("TFSA"), as those terms are defined for the purpose of the Tax Act, provided that the common shares are listed on a "designated stock exchange" as defined in the Tax Act, which currently includes the TSX and the NASDAQ.

-A Unit Share, Warrant or Warrant Share, that is a qualified investment for an RRSP, RRIF or TFSA (a 'Registered Plan") may nevertheless be a "prohibited investment" (within the meaning of the Tax Act) for the Registered Plan, in which case the annuitant or holder of the Registered Plan will be subject to penalty taxes set out in the Tax Act.
-A Unit Share, Warrant or Warrant Share generally will be a prohibited investment for a Registered Plan if the annuitant or holder of the Registered Plan: (i) does not deal at arm's length with Aurinia Pharmaceuticals for the purposes of the Tax Act; or (ii) has a "significant interest" (as defined in the Tax Act for purposes of the prohibited investment rules) in Aurinia Pharmaceuticals.
-Unit Shares and Warrant Shares generally will not be a prohibited investment for a Registered Plan if such securities are "excluded property" (as defined in the Tax Act) for trusts governed by a Registered Plan.
+A common share, that is a qualified investment for an RRSP, RRIF or TFSA (a "Registered Plan") may nevertheless be a "prohibited investment" (within the meaning of the Tax Act) for the Registered Plan, in which case the annuitant or holder of the Registered Plan will be subject to penalty taxes set out in the Tax Act.
+A common share generally will be a prohibited investment for a Registered Plan if the annuitant or holder of the Registered Plan (i) does not deal at arm's length with Aurinia Pharmaceuticals for the purposes of the Tax Act, or (ii) has a "significant interest" (as defined in the Tax Act for purposes of the prohibited investment rules) in Aurinia Pharmaceuticals.
+Common shares generally will not be a prohibited investment for a Registered Plan if they are "excluded property" (as defined in the Tax Act) for trusts governed by a Registered Plan.

-Any person who intends to hold Unit Shares, Warrants or Warrant Shares in a Registered Plan should consult his or her own tax advisers regarding the application of these rules to his or her particular circumstances.
+Any person who intends to hold common shares in a Registered Plan should consult his or her own tax advisers regarding the application of these rules to his or her particular circumstances.